deron9000/big_data/projects/PROJECTLIST.md

 List of Data Science Projects to be completed and Investigated:

+Note: We will not modify raw data, we work on a copy

 1. Iris Flower Data

 - Goal: Classification problem aiming to make accurate predictions of the flower's